substack/ploy/readme.markdown

 ## server.on('spawn', function (ps, info) {})

-When a process is created from `npm install` or one of the package.json start scripts, this event fires with the `info.commit` and `info.command` executed.
+When a process is created from `npm install` or one of the package.json start scripts, this event fires with the `info.commit` and `info.command` executed under the `info.env` environment object.

 ## server.on('output', function (name, stream) {})